 2005

-- YMCA of Western Monmouth County moves the Administration Offices to the house located at 464 East Freehold, the “Bukowy Property”, in preparation of the upcoming construction.
+• YMCA of Western Monmouth County moves Administration Offices to the house located at 464 East Freehold, the “Bukowy Property”, in preparation of the upcoming construction.

-- Raised $830,000 towards the Freehold Facility Project.
-An additional $500,000 was given to the Y from the Estate of Martin Clarke.
+• $830,000 is fundraised towards the Freehold Facility Project.
+An additional $500,000 is given to the Y from the Estate of Martin Clarke.

 2006

-- Camp Topanemus parking lot was completed which was a gift from the Preston Family.
+• Camp Topanemus parking lot is completed, gifted from the Preston Family.

 2007